apachecn/pytorch-doc-zh/docs/1.0/nn_functional.md

 警告

 With `align_corners = True`, the linearly interpolating modes (`linear`, `bilinear`, and `trilinear`) don’t proportionally align the output and input pixels, and thus the output values can depend on the input size.
 This was the 默认 behavior for these modes up to version 0.3.1\.
-Since then, the 默认 behavior is `align_corners = False`. 见 [`Upsample`](#torch.nn.Upsample "torch.nn.Upsample") for concrete examples on how this affects the outputs.
+Since then, the 默认 behavior is `align_corners = False`. 请参见 [`Upsample`](#torch.nn.Upsample "torch.nn.Upsample") for concrete examples on how this affects the outputs.

 注意